nevsnode/gordon/README.md

 Goophry
 =======

-Goophry aims to be a very simple and basic task-queue.
+Goophry aims to be a very simple, basic and lightweight task-queue.
 It is built utilizing Go, Redis and in this example implementation, PHP.

 There is no direct dependency on PHP, as Goophry just executes commands.
-This allows the usage of any kind of script/application, regardless of the used programming language, as long as it runs on the commandline.
+This allows the usage of any kind of script or application, as long as it runs on the commandline.

 ## Getting Started

-### Building
+#### 1) Build

 ```sh
 # get/update necessary libraries